razor.blog: where philosophy meets the road.

 ›

-What to Carry Into the Next World They say you can’t take anything with you.
-But that’s not true.
-You carry the weight of silence—the times ...
+What to Carry Into the Next World They say you cannot take anything with you.
+But that is not true.
+You carry the weight of silence, the mo...

 ›